googlesamples/unity-jar-resolver/README.md

 Some AAR files (for example play-services-measurement) contain variables that are processed by the Android Gradle plugin.
-Unfortunately, Unity does not perform the same processing when using Unity's Internal Build System, so the Android Resolver plugin handles known cases of this variable substition by exploding the AAR into a folder and replacing `${applicationId}` with the `bundleID`.
+Unfortunately, Unity does not perform the same processing when using Unity's Internal Build System, so the Android Resolver plugin handles known cases of this variable substitution by exploding the AAR into a folder and replacing `${applicationId}` with the `bundleID`.